 Please check Part 1 here if you have not already.
 Part 2: The Payload (Python Jobs) Preparing the Data (files) Disco Distributed Filesystem (DDFS) is a great low-level component of Disco.
 DDFS is designed with huge data in mind, so it made more sense to use it in my experiment as opposed to any other type of storage, for example, HDFS.
 Moreover, we can even store job results in DDFS, which we are going to do below.

-This project is part of the Teensy LC Challenge Project 001: Blinking LED Setting up the environment The environment setup section is common to all the Teensy LC projects, so I created a single post with the required instructions to set up the Arduino IDE, Teensy Loader application, Teensyduino and Linux udev rules.
+This project is part of the Teensy LC Challenge Teensy Project 001: Blinking LED Checkout the source code on Github.
+Teensy Setup The environment setup section is common to all the Teensy LC projects, so I created a single post with the required instructions to set up the Arduino IDE, Teensy Loader application, Teensyduino and Linux udev rules.
 Go to the complete setup guide First Usage: Blinky Program This section is also repeated in the setup guide since it’s basically the first project introduced in this quest.

 Introduction Teensy LC (Low Cost) is a 32-bit microcontroller board that you can get from PJRC a company in Oregon, USA, which is owned and managed by Paul Stoffregen.
 It features an ARM Cortex-M0+ processor designed for low-power, low-cost devices.
 You can buy it and read more technical details on PJRC’s Teensy LC page.
 I am writing this tutorial as a complete guide for starting with the Teensy LC development and also as a reference for myself in case I need to revisit it in the future.